About Us

 That was in July 2005 and it took another 9 months before I actually left the company.
 Around the same time, my wife C and I had been toying with the idea of moving house now that 2 of our 3 daughters were settled and living their own lives elsewhere.
 We didn’t really have an ambition to move to a particular place within the UK and one night C said, why don’t we move abroad?

-Inevitably we have missed family and friends and, once our broadband line was connected, I started to send regular e-mail updates to them just to let them know how things were working out and, of course, it also meant we could keep in touch with things in the UK.
-Online access also meant that I could develop my marketing consultancy business at last (shameless plug: there’s a link to the paul leonard consultancy on this site’s homepage, have a look see).
+Inevitably we missed family and friends and, once our broadband line was connected, I started to send regular e-mail updates to them just to let them know how things were working out and, of course, it also meant we could keep in touch with things in the UK.

 email us using the form below